adamowada/slides/prompt-engineering-pph/slides.md

 ## - Penelope Trunk, <span style="color: orange">2007</span> <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:

 - This is what we're doing today, talking about prompt engineering
 - Formal definition: Prompt engineering is the process of designing and refining input prompts to obtain desired responses from AI models.
 - Asking better questions
-- This is my work, this is just my take on prompt engineering, it is one voice of many.
-No one has a monopoly
+- This talk is just my take on prompt engineering, it is one voice of many.
+No one has a monopoly or mastery on this (came out in December only a few months ago)

 Transition
-- But let's not get ahead of ourselves, we have some groundwork to cover
+- But let's not get ahead of ourselves, we have a lot of groundwork to cover
 - Let's talk about our Agenda today

 ---